Dhanushsirigineedi/DL_Assignment_2/Part_A/Readme.md

-Here's the customized README.md for your code following the template structure:

 # Multi-Layer CNN for iNaturalist-12K Classification (Assignment 2 Part A)

 This implementation provides a **configurable convolutional neural network** in PyTorch for classifying images from the iNaturalist‑12K dataset (10 classes).
 The architecture and training parameters can be customized through command-line arguments.